nvllsvm/nullsum.net/content/posts/lg34gk950f-defect-analysis/index.md

 ## Analysis
 There were no signs of damaged components on the PCBs as I gradually disassembled the display.
-Only when I reached the panel did I notice something off - one of the ribbons connected to the panel was different than the others.
+Only when I reached the panel did I notice something off - one of the ribbons connected to the panel looked different than the others.

 The display is upside down in this picture.
 The pink arrow corresponds to the location where I initially heard the buzzing sound.